aclark4life/blog-2017/2015/04/26/plock-rocks/index.rst

 - My desire to simplify, clarify and reduce-to-bare-elements everything I touch.
 - My willingness to mask complexity when eliminating it is not possible, despite the risk of contributing to it.

 Pyramid author Chris McDonough [2]_ once made a comment a long time ago to the effect: "Let's stop piling more crap on top of Plone" and that sentiment still resonates today.
 That's why even though I love small and useful tools like Plock, it pains me to know what Plock is doing "under the hood" [7]_.
-Nevertheless, I felt compelled to write it and make it work well because not having it is even more painful.
+Nevertheless, I felt compelled to write it because not having it is worse.

 Before I tell you what Plock is [8]_, let me briefly describe what Plone is.